+8.1.
+Climate Change and Ecology

-- 8.1 Climate Change and Ecology: The UML Arboretum has an obligation to proactively address climate change through planning and action.
-Plant accessions will be evaluated for their water needs, disease and pest resistance, drought tolerance, hardiness and resilience to extreme temperatures in the current and near future climates.
+As stewards and advocates for the UML campus, the Arboretum has an obligation to proactively address climate change through planning and action.
+Plant accessions will be evaluated for their water needs, disease and pest resistance, drought tolerance, and hardiness and resilience to extreme temperatures in the current and near future climates.
 The specifics of soils, drainage and hydrology, habitat, landform and orientation, and ecological function should guide selection and placement of accessions in the landscape.
-Accessions will, when possible, be replaced with taxa of comparable collection value if the replacements help mitigate climate impact, enhance campus adaptation to climate change or increase ecosystem functions. - 8.2 Legal and Ethical Acquisition of Plants: The UML Arboretum follows all state and federal laws governing the collection, dissemination and propagation of plants including the Endangered Species Act (1973) and the Lacey Act (1900, amended 2008).
-The arboretum also adheres to the Convention on Biological Diversity (1993) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (1975).
+Accessions will, when possible, be replaced with taxa of comparable collection value if the replacements help mitigate climate impact, enhance campus adaptation to climate change, or increase ecosystem functions.

+8.2.
+Legal and Ethical Acquisition of Plants

+The UML Arboretum follows all State of Massachusetts and federal laws governing the collection, dissemination, and propagation of plants including the Endangered Species Act (1973) and the Lacey Act (1900, amended 2008).
+The Arboretum also adheres to the Convention on Biological Diversity (1993) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (1975).

-The UML Arboretum will not knowingly purchase, acquire, or curate plants, propagules or other plant materials that have been or are suspected of having been illegally collected or imported, except for confiscated plants legally procured from the United States Department of Agriculture.
-The arboretum will perform due diligence to ensure that purchases and acquisitions are not contributing to habitat destruction or over-collection of plants from the wild.
-Material transfer agreements, collection permits and other acquisition agreements that regulate plant ownership, propagation or distribution will be archived for the life of the accession and properly noted in collection records.
+The UML Arboretum will not knowingly purchase, acquire, or curate plants, propagules, or other plant materials that have been or are suspected of having been illegally collected or imported, except for confiscated plants legally procured from the United States Department of Agriculture.
+The Arboretum will perform due diligence to ensure that purchases and acquisitions are not contributing to habitat destruction or over-collection of plants from the wild.
+Material transfer agreements, collection permits, and other acquisition agreements that regulate plant ownership, propagation, or distribution will be archived for the life of the accession and properly noted in collection records.

+8.3.
+Controlled Substances

-- 8.3 Controlled Substances: The UML Arboretum complies with all local, state and federal laws regarding prohibited compounds and controlled substances.
-The arboretum shall not acquire or possess plants, plant materials, plant products or plant compounds that are regulated by such laws without proper state and federal permits.
-If the arboretum is in possession of a plant that is found to violate local, state or federal laws, the plant will be safely destroyed under the supervision of at least two UML Arboretum employees, one of whom will be the Grounds Operations Manager. - 8.4 Invasive Species: With proximity to important ecological connectors like the Merrimack River and multiple smaller green spaces of Lowell, Massachusetts, the UML Arboretum actively seeks to limit the introduction and spread of invasive species.
-The United States Department of Agriculture, Invasive Plant Atlas of New England and Massachusetts Department of Agricultural Resources lists of invasive species will be used to review the plant collections and potential accessions.
+The UML Arboretum complies with all local, State of Massachusetts, and federal laws regarding prohibited compounds and controlled substances.
+The Arboretum shall not acquire or possess plants, plant materials, plant products, or plant compounds that are regulated by such laws without proper state and federal permits.
+If the Arboretum is in possession of a plant that is found to violate local, state, or federal laws, the plant will be safely destroyed under the supervision of at least two UML Arboretum employees, one of whom will be the Grounds Operations Manager.

+8.4.
+Invasive Species

+With proximity to important ecological connectors like the Merrimack River and multiple smaller green spaces of Lowell, MA, the UML Arboretum actively seeks to limit the introduction and spread of invasive species.
+The United States Department of Agriculture, Invasive Plant Atlas of New England, and Massachusetts Department of Agricultural Resources lists of invasive species will be used to review the plant collections and potential accessions.
 Plants that are known to pose a risk of escape in Massachusetts will not be accessioned unless there is evidence that the accession can be monitored and reasonably safeguarded from escape.
 Plants on the Massachusetts Invasive Plant Advisory Group (MIPAG) lists of "invasive" and "likely invasive" plants shall not be used on the campus.
 Accessions that are not on these invasive species lists may still be removed from the collection if there are concerns about their potential invasiveness.